Quality Coffee Bringing Equality to Life

 Cafe Altura Coffee was founded in 1979 with the goal of delivering high-quality, organic products to the United States, while supporting practices that ensure the vitality of the land, wildlife, farmers and their families – all of whom share the space required to grow the finest Organic Coffees.
-Cafe Altura acknowledges these principles in the activities of the Cafe Femenino Foundation, and in support of our mutual goals Cafe Altura is proud to offer Fair Trade Cafe Femenino and Fair Trade Cafe Femenino French Roast.
+Cafe Altura acknowledges these principles in the activities of the Cafe Femenino Foundation, and in support of our mutual goals Cafe Altura has been proud to offer Fair Trade Cafe Femenino and Fair Trade Cafe Femenino French Roast.

 Origin: Lambayeque region, Peru